dharmakshetri/WishBirthday/README.md

 ## WishBirthday

-Wishing birthday to your friend, family, relatives, collegues.
+Wish birthday to your friend, family, relatives, collegues with great message through email,sms and share to social media.

 ### Used: